 This benefit will provide you with a monthly annuity for as long as you live.
 If, at the time of your death, the total payments you received is less than your contributions with plus interest, your beneficiary will receive a one-time, lump sum distribution of the remaining funds.
-If the total amount of retirement income paid to you before your death exceeds your contributions plus accrued interest, your beneficiary would not receive benefits from the Plan after your death.
+If the total amount of retirement income paid to you before your death exceeds your contributions plus accrued interest, your beneficiary would not receive any funds after your death.